thecloakproject/lanchat/README.md

   * Do the same after user has been idle for a while

+* Add special instructions somewhere for those without Go installed

+  * How about on the GitHub wiki for The Cloak Project?

+* Make `MAX_MESSAGE_SIZE` a flag/command line option

+## Maybe-TODO

 * Create "server pass-through mode"

   * Server just relays encrypted messages back and forth, never sees the key